bednar/platform/query/docs/SPEC.md

 Option identifiers have default assignments that are automatically defined in the _options block_.
 Because the _options block_ is the top-level block of a Flux program, options are visible/available to any and all other blocks.
-However option values may only be reassigned or overridden in the explicit block denoting the main (executable) package.
-Assignment of option identifiers in any non-executable package is strictly prohibited.

 The package clause is not a assignment; the package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.